Category:

 What is Mindfulness Meditation?

-Mindfulness meditation, often referred to as simply “mindfulness,” is a centuries-old practice rooted in various spiritual and cultural traditions, with its most notable association being with Buddhism.
+Mindfulness meditation, often referred to as simply “mindfulness,” is a centuries-old practice rooted in various spiritual and cultural traditions,.
 At its core, mindfulness is about paying purposeful and non-judgmental attention to the present moment.
 It involves observing your thoughts, emotions, bodily sensations, and the world around you without trying to change or judge them.

 The Core Principles of Mindfulness